illinoistech-itm/yhu66/README.md

 ## Where are you from?

 My hometown is Wuhan, China.
-It was not a famous place before 2020, and now everyone in the world knows this city!!!
-But it's beautiful and I love my hometown.
+Before 2020, most people only know the three Chinese cities, they were Beijing, Shanghai, and Hong Kong.
+But now everyone in the world knows my hometown city!!!
+I'm glad I don't need to explain where is it in China anymore.

 ## IT Interest